Veterans Employment Toolkit

 Looking for federal employment or internship opportunities?

-USAJOBS* houses all federal employment listings and the Office of Personnel Management lists Veteran Hiring Events*.
-Mil2Fed Jobs* helps translate military occupations to federal jobs.
+USAJOBS* houses all federal employment listings.
 The US Department of the Treasury* posts Open Positions* and offers non-paid internship opportunities to wounded warriors and Veterans through the Operation Warfighter and Non-Paid Work Experience programs.
 Helping Military Families and Veterans*, the US Department of State participates in Operation Warfighter, has a Veterans Program Office*, and employs military spouses using a hiring mechanism, the Family Member Appointment* (FMA).
 Operation Warfighter* offers civilian agencies the opportunity to provide temporary/part-time internship opportunities for injured Service Members recovering at DC-area military medical facilities.

 Interested in working for the VA?